Disambiguating Image Queries at Google

 - It may then generate a search query based on the transcription and the generated labels

-- That query may ben be providee to a search engine
+- That query may ben be provided to a search engine

 The Process Behind Disambiguating a Visual Query